DaRaFF/github-create-status/README.md

 ![image](https://github.com/livingdocsIO/livingdocs-server/assets/172394/367ce840-8ad9-4480-8e0b-c0b98e0d5194)

-1) Add script to drone.yml on a push event (usually in the linting step)
+1) Add script to drone.yml (usually in the linting step).
+Attention: If there is a common trigger like `trigger: event: [push]`, the script will not be executed.

 ```yaml
 steps: